qfpl/applied-fp-course/README.md

 ### You:

-* Have completed, or are capable of completing, the [Data61 FP Course](https://github.com/data61/fp-course)
+* Have completed, or are capable of completing, the [Data61 FP Course](https://github.com/data61/fp-course).
-* Have a few months self-study to your name
+* Have a few months self-study to your name.
-* Want to know how to build larger applications with statically typed FP
+* Want to know how to build larger applications with statically typed FP.
-* Are willing to accept that a web application is a sufficient choice
+* Are willing to accept that a web application is a sufficient choice, for now.

 ### We:

-* Have constructed a sequence of goals of increasing difficulty
+* Have constructed a sequence of goals of increasing difficulty.
-* Have provided a framework within which to apply these goals
+* Have provided a framework within which to apply these goals.
 * Have included relevant components of larger applications:
   - Package dependencies
   - Project configuration